Content Warning:

 “He’s got a pulse,” Todd said.

 Todd pressed the base of his palm to his forehead as he leaned against the side-by-side.
 He cursed.
 I watched in silence, afraid that anything I might say would send Todd into a person I’d never seen before.
 I needed my Todd right then, not anything else.
 The Todd who always prepared and who knew exactly what to do.
 Thunder clashed.
 Dark-brown clouds rolled across the land.
-Todd stepped in front of me and held my chin.
+Todd was in front of me and holding my chin.

 “You need to wake Chuck up, and fast.”